Tenjin25/MarginofVictory/NCRealignment/NC_Case_Study.md

 - **Supreme Court:** Democratic candidates have won all recent Supreme Court races, but margins are narrower than in other contests (Riggs +13.42 in 2024), suggesting some ticket-splitting or lower partisan salience.
 The results indicate that while the district is reliably blue, judicial races can be more competitive, especially in suburban and exurban precincts where voters may be less familiar with the candidates or more willing to cross party lines.
 It could also be related to fluctuations in urban turnout, as judicial races in midterm years often see lower engagement compared to higher-profile contests.
 **Narrative Note:**
 - *NC-06’s rapid urban growth, diversity, and high educational attainment have shifted it decisively toward the Democratic Party, with rising turnout among young, Black, and Latino voters further strengthening Democratic margins.
 Some suburban and exurban precincts remain competitive, reflecting the region’s ongoing demographic and political evolution.*
+**Key Takeaways:**
+- NC-06 has shifted from competitive/GOP-leaning to reliably Democratic in recent cycles.
+- Urban growth, diversity, and higher education drive Democratic gains.
+- Suburban and exurban precincts remain competitive, but urban centers dominate results.
+- The district’s evolution reflects broader demographic and political changes in the Triad region.

 ---